Eloy Jiménez Player Props: White Sox vs. Rays

-The Chicago White Sox, including Eloy Jimenez (batting .184 in his past 10 games, with a double, two home runs, two walks and three RBI), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Chicago White Sox and Eloy Jimenez, who went 1-for-3 last time out, battle Calvin Faucher and the Tampa Bay Rays at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Rays.

 Eloy Jiménez Game Info & Props vs. the Rays